ubccr/xdmod/tests/ci/Docker/README.md

 # XDMoD Docker

-Currently we only use docker for development, testing, and demonstration.
+The XDMoD Team currently uses Docker for development, testing, and demonstrations.

+The file `tests/ci/Docker/Dockerfile` in the `ubccr/xdmod` GitHub repository is used to build the Docker image used for testing.

-wWe start a docker with the following commmand
+Start Docker with the following command:

-**NOTE:**
-Make changes to `-v`, `-p`, `--env-file` as appropriate.
+**NOTE:** Make changes to `-v`, `-p`, `--env-file` as appropriate.

-Look at the repos main Dockerfile to get the current docker.

 ```bash
 docker run --rm -h xdmod8_5 --shm-size 2g -it -v ~/scratch:/scratch -p 3306:3306 -p 8080:8080 --env-file ~/xdmod.env tas-tools-ext-01.ccr.xdmod.org/centos7_6-open8.1.2:latest /bin/bash